emilyjspencer/emilyjspencer/README.md

 * Maths for machine learning <3

 ***Portfolio**
-* Add more projects spanning FE, BE, data engineering, ML, AI engineering
+* Add more projects spanning FE, BE, data engineering, ML, AI engineering, with some integrating geospatial components, for example
 * Lagos Intelligence Platform.
-Following a recent trip to Lagos, Nigeria and experiencing first-hand the intense traffic, the knock-on effects of flooding and road closures, widespread congestion, and high levels of pollution I plan to build a real-time geospatial dashboard that analyzes data such as traffic, air quality etc.
+Following a recent trip to Lagos, Nigeria and experiencing first-hand the intense traffic, the knock-on effects and impact of flooding and road closures, widespread congestion, and high levels of pollution, I plan to build a real-time geospatial dashboard that analyzes data such as traffic, air quality etc.

 ## Codewars: